Checking out churches in

 Each and every one of us is on a journey.
 Sometimes, our path leads us to times of great joy and fulfillment; other times, the road is a bit more challenging.

 You can be sure that if you join us at Emmaus Road Church in Fort Collins on Sunday morning at 10:00am you’ll find a community of people learning more about what it means to follow Christ.

 We are a church in Fort Collins committed to worship.
 You’ll find that truth revealed in the very beginning of service as we sing with our worship band – new songs and old favorites, all centered around praise.More →

 Through our Life Groups, we truly ‘live life together’ – sharing a meal, studying God’s Word, praying together and for one another and holding each other accountable.More →

-Ekidz, our children’s ministry, is not simply a place for your children to be entertained during the worship experience.
+Ekidz, our children’s ministry, is more than a place for your children to be entertained during the worship experience.
 It’s a place where your children receive biblical teaching and a solid spiritual foundation.More →

 At Emmaus Road Church, we believe the love of God is most evident when it is not just proclaimed, but demonstrated.
 IMPACT events give us tangible opportunities to be the hands and feet of Christ.More →

 Have teenagers?
 We’ve got opportunities for them to get plugged into the church as well.
-Our Emmaus Student Ministry meets on Sunday nights and is a great way for teenagers to connect with their peers and grow in their faith.More →
+Our Emmaus Student Ministry is a great way for teenagers to connect with their peers and grow in their faith.More →

 Present Christ as Savior.
 Pursue Christ as King.
 Partner with Christ in service.